 Improving your listening skills takes time and effort, but the benefits it brings to your relationship are invaluable.
 By implementing these tips, you can create a stronger bond with your partner, enhance understanding, and foster a healthier and more fulfilling relationship.

 We hope you have found this blog useful.
-However, if you would like some help and guidance with your relationship, I can be contacted here.
+However, if you would like some help and guidance with your relationship, further information can be found here or you can contact us here.